radu-matei1enciu/sim-seqshifter-handbrake/README.md

   - Handbrake mechanism
   - 3 Buttons, and 6 wires.

 For the mechanism, get creative!
 Either use 3d printed pieces or whatever you can find around your house.
-This is what I did:
 ![image](https://github.com/user-attachments/assets/08c0e985-2675-4bed-846b-8a06467a9cf2)

 In this setup, the wooden plates press the buttons when I pull or push the metal handles.